Casting in Thailand

 written by Marco Neveu

 Bangkok is truly a metropolitan and cosmopolitan city with a population of approximately 10 Million in 2018, assembling a wide variety of ethnicities and cultures from all over the world, and for casting it means that there is an extremely wide variety of people you can choose from to suit your needs.
-The city has plenty of casting agencies with whom we have worked with closely and diligently to find models, actors, and extras who will fit with your image and narrative.
+Our Production House knows a lot of casting agencies with whom we have worked with closely and diligently to find models, actors, and extras who will fit with your image and narrative.

 A community that is often sought after is the large expat community that brings virtually people from all over the world.
 If numbers are any indication; there is, according to the 2010 census, 567,120 Asian expats (notably 141,553 Chinese, 80,898 Japanese and 46,326 Indian nationals).
 This, of course, gives us a lot of flexibility in imitating other Asian countries for more targeted content.
 These diasporas are big enough to warrant their mark on Bangkok’s cityscape.
 For example, if you were to go on a night out around Phrom Phong you might be whisked into a Japanese izakaya brimming with drunk Japanese salarymen.
 And in the past 10 years, it is also fairly plausible that the number of expats has doubled.